 Rebuilding Hope in New Orleans (RHINO) is an outreach ministry of St. Charles Avenue Presbyterian Church.
 We provide meaningful service projects in New Orleans for volunteers from all over the nation!
 Since opening our doors in October 2005, we have welcomed over 7,500 volunteers, gutted over 325 flooded and tornado-damaged homes, and built over 76 homes as well as partnered with several community partners to rebuild hope in many different ways all over New Orleans!

-We welcome volunteers for New Orleans service projects from September through May for our week-long mission trip volunteer program, and in June and July for our youth volunteer summer program, Camp RHINO.
+We welcome volunteers for New Orleans service projects from September through May for our mission trip volunteer program for adults and college students, and in June and July for our youth volunteer summer program, Camp RHINO.
 Please take a moment to learn more about who we are and what we do by perusing our website or check us out on Facebook , Twitter, and Instagram!
 If you have further questions or would like to schedule a trip, please contact our RHINO Ministry Director via e-mail or call (504) 897-0101 ext.
 111.

 RHINO’s Community Partners: